Frequently Asked Questions (FAQ) - mcp_voice_identify

 Q: How do I install and set up mcp_voice_identify?

-A: Clone the repository, install the dependencies using pip install -r requirements.txt
+A: Clone the repository, install the dependencies using pip install -r requirements.txt, and set up your API credentials in a .env file.

 Q: What are the differences between stdio and MCP modes?
 A: stdio mode is for simple command-line interactions, while MCP mode enables seamless integration with MCP-enabled AI systems.